wendelscardua/aws-scripts/README.md

 Finally you'll be asked for the MFA code itself.

-The script will parse or create an `.aws/credentials` file in your home directory, then it'll add (or update) an `[mfa]` section with the temporary credentials to it... and that's it.
-Now you can simply use the `mfa` profile when using AWS CLI and other scripts.
-Remember to set any `.aws/config` options for the `[mfa]` section as well if needed (e.g. `region`).
+The script will parse or create an `.aws/credentials` file in your home directory, then it'll add (or update) a section corresponding to the MFA profile (which is different from your regular user profile – see the arguments below) with the temporary credentials to it... and that's it.
+Now you can simply use the MFA profile when using AWS CLI and other scripts.
+Remember to set any `.aws/config` options for the section corresponding to the MFA profile as well if needed (e.g. `region`).

 Arguments: